Cedar Point: Dick Kinzel era

-Robert L. Munger Jr, president and chief executive officer (CEO) of Cedar Fair, stepped down in 1986 due to health issues and was replaced by Richard "Dick" Kinzel.
+Robert L. Munger Jr, who also served as president and chief executive officer (CEO) of Cedar Fair, stepped down in 1986 due to health issues and was replaced by Richard "Dick" Kinzel.
 Thunder Canyon, a river rafting ride manufactured by Intamin, also opened in 1986.
 In 1987, Iron Dragon, a suspended roller coaster, debuted on the Million Dollar Midway near the Cedar Point & Lake Erie Railroad station.
 In 1988, Soak City (now known as Cedar Point Shores), Cedar Point's outdoor water park, was constructed near Hotel Breakers.
 It featured speed slides, more than 10 body and tube slides, a family raft ride, a water playhouse, and two lazy rivers.